GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-3.md

 Definition of semantic versioning (SemVer): https://semver.org

-- For the purpose of semantic versioning, the stable surface of a library serves as its "public API."
-Annotations can mark features (classes, methods, etc.) as unstable, and thus not part of the public API, such that semantic versioning rules don't have to apply.
+- For the purpose of semantic versioning, the stable surface of a library serves as its public API.
+- Annotations can mark features (classes, methods, etc.) as unstable, and thus not part of the public API, such that semantic versioning rules do not apply.
   - Examples of annotations:
     - Guava uses `@Beta`
     - grpc-java uses `@ExperimentalApi`
     - Google-cloud-java uses `@BetaApi`, `@InternalApi`, and `@InternalExtensionOnly`
   - Library documentation should point users to a tool (or tools) that can help them detect when they are using features marked with these annotations.